mautrix/docs/bridges/general/double-puppeting.md

 Also, in servers that don't support [MSC2409] (i.e. Synapse before v1.22), it is the only way to enable bridging of ephemeral events, such as presence, typing notifications and read receipts.
-All of my Python-based bridges support MSC2409.
-However, mautrix-whatsapp does not, and therefore double puppeting is still the only way to enable bridging of ephemeral events.
+If you want to use MSC2409 for ephemeral events, make sure `appservice` -> `ephemeral_events` is set to `true` in the bridge config and that the registration file has the appropriate flags too (you can regenerate the registration after updating the bridge config).

 [MSC2409]: https://github.com/matrix-org/matrix-doc/pull/2409